 - Multiply a Decimal by a Whole Number

 - Multiply Decimals

 - Divide Decimals

 - Fractions as Division

 - Understnd Multiplicaiton by a Fraction

 - Multiply Fractions to Find Area

 - Understand Multiplicaitons as Scaling

 - Multipy Fractions in Word Problems

 - Understand Division with Unit Fractions

 - Divide Unit Fractions in Word Problems

-• 5.NBT.7 Add, subtract, multiply, and divide decimals to hundredths, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
+5.NBT.7 Add, subtract, multiply, and divide decimals to hundredths, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
+5.LS1-1 Support an argument that plants get the materials they need for growth chiefly from air and

 5-LS1-1 Support an argument that plants get the materials they need for growth chiefly from air and water.

 Activity: Students will create an experiment where students place celery stalks (some with leaves and some without) in vials (some with and some without water) to demonstrate that plants only need air and water for growth.
 Students will need to use addition and subtraction to determine the amount of water was used by the celery and how much evaporated.

-Measurement, Data, and Geometry: Converting Units, Using Data, and Classifying Figures

-Lessons 25-29 (25 days)
+Measurement, Data, and Geometry: Converting Units, Using Data, and Classifying Figures Lessons 25-29 (22 days)

-- Convert Measurement Units
+Convert Measurement Units

 - Solve Word Problems Involving Conversions

 - Make Line Plots and Interpret Data

 - Understand Categories of Two-Dimensional Figures

 - Classify Two-Dimensional Figures